techwthjul/Electricity-Consumption-Prediction-App-Using-Shiny-and-R-Programming-/README.md

 Predict: Click the "Predict Energy Usage" button to get the predicted energy usage.
 Visualization: The app will display a pie chart showing the relative contribution of each input parameter to the prediction.
 Project Link
-You can access the app here.
+You can access the app here: https://rijulugawekar17.shinyapps.io/IDSFINAL/

-Contributions
+#Contributions:
-Vaibhavi Thakur: Developed the app as part of the IST-687 course, focusing on model development and app implementation.
+Rijul Ugawekar: Developed the app as part of the IST-687 course, focusing on model development and app implementation.
-License
+#License:
 This project is licensed under the MIT License.